mxhold/elo_rating/README.md

 # elo_rating

-EloRating is a tiny library for calculating [Elo ratings](https://en.wikipedia.org/wiki/Elo_rating_system), a rating system used primary for Chess.
+`elo_rating` helps you calculate [Elo ratings](https://en.wikipedia.org/wiki/Elo_rating_system), a rating system used primary for Chess.

 It can handle multiple players in one game and allows for custom K-factor functions.

 - [API Documentation]()